 Critical Encounters II (EHON 3843)

 CE2 is an elective offered each Spring for graduating seniors.
 Whereas CE1 frames what it means to be an authentic and intentional person with their undergraduate university education ahead of them, CE2 looks back at this education and forward to what’s next.
-To do so, we explore more literature, philosophy and film.
+We explore what it means to be a fully human being: through group discussion and closely examining individual works of culturally and historically significant philosophy, literature and art.

 Medicine and Humanities (EHON 3843) Spring 2020